AGImkeller/scIGD/README.md

 This workflow is designed to support both *10x* and *BD Rhapsody* data, encompassing amplicon/targeted sequencing as well as whole-transcriptome-based data, providing flexibility to users working with different experimental setups.

+To maximize the analytical potential of the results, we have created an `R/Bioconductor` package, *[SingleCellAlleleExperiment](https://bioconductor.org/packages/SingleCellAlleleExperiment)*.
+This package provides a comprehensive multi-layer data structure, enabling the representation of HLA genes at various levels, including alleles, genes, and functional classes.

 ![alt text here](./img/scIGD_SCAE_wokflow.png)

 **Figure 1:** Overview of the *scIGD* workflow for unraveling immunogenomic diversity in single-cell data, highlighting the integration of the *SingleCellAlleleExperiment* package for comprehensive data analysis.